-Each of our NEOs received annual incentive compensation for 2020, based upon the actual performance of the Company and, for Messrs.
-Sigloch and Westermeyer, the performance of the business lines which they oversee, relative to the performance targets (as described below) established by the Committee on February 5, 2020 (as reviewed and revised on July 31, 2020).
+Each of our NEOs received annual incentive compensation for 2021, based upon the actual performance of the Company and, for Mr. Sigloch, the performance of the business lines he oversees, relative to the performance targets (as described below), which were originally established by the Committee on February 1, 2021, and then supplemented on July 29, 2021.
 The table below shows the target annual incentive award for each of our NEOs.

-For 2020, the amount of incentive compensation payable to each of our named executive officers was calculated as follows:
+For 2021, the amount of incentive compensation payable to each of our named executive officers was calculated as follows: